alialobidm/metamask-design-system/packages/design-system-react-native/src/components/AvatarAccount/README.md

 # AvatarAccount

 The `AvatarAccount` component is reserved for representing accounts inside of an avatar.

-It extends the functionality of [`AvatarBase`](../AvatarBase/) by incorporating an Account and severity levels, making it useful for visually representing statuses, alerts, or simply user avatars with Accounts.
+_Developer Note: It extends the functionality of [`AvatarBase`](../AvatarBase/) by incorporating an Account and severity levels, making it useful for visually representing statuses, alerts, or simply user avatars with Accounts._

 ---